 High-Performance Computing Storage

 Projects are subject to a quota in $CENTER1.
-Quotas may be checked using the “show_storage” command.
-Always check to see if there is storage available for your file to be written as files written that go over the quota may be truncated, unwritten, or block move and write access to the filesystem.
+Quotas and utilization may be checked using the “show_storage” command.
+Always check to see if there is storage available for your date to be written as files that go over the quota may be truncated, unwritten, or block other write access to the filesystem.
+If you need to temporarily use more than your project's quota of scratch space, contact email@example.com to request a temporary increase for up to 30 days.
+Include how much additional space is needed and a paragraph justifying the need for additional space.

 Online Spinning Disk